 Nintendo Switch vs Switch Lite: Performance

-As far as we can tell at this early stage, both the original Nintendo Switch and Nintendo Switch Lite show now difference in terms of performance.
+It's worth mentioning that both the original Nintendo Switch and Nintendo Switch Lite display no discernible difference in terms of performance.
 That is to say that one isn’t necessarily more powerful than the other.
-As such, we shouldn’t expect to see any major boost in graphics on one when compared to the other.
+As such, purchasers of the Lite shouldn't expect to see any major boost in graphics compared to what's already been made possible on the standard version.
 However, the launch Nintendo Switch model’s slightly larger screen size might be more appealing to those who care about visuals.

-Nintendo’s previous history in doing this kind of thing also tells us that this is likely the case.
-For example, how the Japanese console maker is pitching the Nintendo Switch Lite sounds extremely similar to what happened when the Nintendo 2DS was released alongside the Nintendo 3DS.
+Nintendo’s previous history in doing this kind of thing also tells us that this is likely to remain the case.
+For example, the Nintendo Switch Lite sounds extremely similar to what happened when the Nintendo 2DS was pitched to release alongside the Nintendo 3DS.
 In that instance there was no difference in power, just that the central feature of 3D games was shelved in honour of the lower price tag.
 With the Nintendo Switch Lite the one major discounted feature is the ability to play Switch games on the big screen – resulting in a lower price of around £200.